 Voice: during courtship displays the male barks and makes ticking sounds while the female purrs or puffs softly.
 They are silent elsewhere.

 Similar species: the only pink-footed shag that occurs at the Auckland Islands.
 The identity of any pink-footed shag seen at the Snares or Antipodes Islands needs to be carefully considered.
 Four similar species are possible as a vagrant: Auckland Island, Campbell Island, Bounty Island and Stewart Island shags.
 Auckland Island and Campbell Island shags are both 63 cm.
-Campbell Island shag is distinguished from Auckland Island shag by a prominent yellow line above the gape, and a yellow spot below it that grades to red.
 Campbell Island shags all have dark throats, with a separate white chin patch.
-In contrast, Auckland Island shags have a thin white medial strip connecting the white chin to the breast.
+Auckland Island shags vary from being identical to Campbell Island shags to having a white medial strip of variable width connecting the white chin to the breast.
 The Bounty Island shag is large (71 cm), has an even whiter throat, and more extensive white alar patches on the upper wings.
 Pied morph Stewart Island shag is 68 cm and has orange caruncles above the base of the bill when in breeding condition.
 Little shag and black shag have both been recorded as vagrant at the Auckland Islands.

 Distribution and habitat